• Skip to primary navigation

 Jump to Recipe

-Hot Water Cornbread is an old-fashioned type of cornbread that's ideal for soaking up saucy comfort food dishes likes stews and braised meats or vegetables.
-Taking just minutes to whip up and cook, it’s not what you might expect, and it’s delicious.stack of hot water cornbread patties with fresh thyme
+Hot Water Cornbread is an old-fashioned type of cornbread that's ideal for soaking up saucy comfort food dishes like stews and braised meats or vegetables.
+My version is made with honey and takes just minutes to whip up and cook.
+It’s not what you might expect, and it’s delicious.

 Unusual and delicious, this style of cornbread is fun to make, and it's a fantastic addition to so many meals.